rexrainbow/phaser3-rex-notes/docs/docs/ui-tweaker.md

 - `options` : Option list, each item contains
     - `text` : Display text.
     - `value` : Set `key` to this value.
+- `monitor` :
+    - `false` : Don't update input text from current object.
+Default behavior.
+    - `true` : Update input text from current object, in `postupdate` event of scene.
+- `key` : Add this child into childMap, which could be read back by `tweaker.getElement(key)`.
+    - `undefined` : Don't add this child.
+Default value.

 #### Text input from buttons